Jax Taylor Attends Kristen Doute’s Birthday With Girlfriend Brittany Cartwright

 Although Jax Taylor has said in the past that he is not open to the idea of marriage, he has since had a change of heart and recently revealed that while he isn’t ready to walk down the aisle yet, he hasn’t completely ruled out the concept.

 “Before Brittany I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
-It just wasn’t for me,” Jax Taylor explained to Bravo’s The Daily Dish in November of last year.
+It just wasn’t for me,” Jax Taylor explained to Bravo’s the Daily Dish in November of last year.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

 To see more of Jax Taylor and Brittany Cartwright, as well as the rest of their co-stars, tune into new episodes of Vanderpump Rules on Monday nights at 9 p.m. on Bravo TV.